-The technology used in Educ8 schools are checked regularly by the Executive Board and the Proprietor.
-Annual updates are conducted on the laptops, tablets and devices to ensure they are safe for use.
+The technology used in Educ8 schools are monitored regularly by the Executive Board and the Proprietor.
+Annual updates are conducted on the laptops, tablets and devices by the school to ensure they are safe for use.
+Filtering and monitoring

 Educ8 uses the antivirus and internet safety software Bullguard on all Windows operating systems.
 All Chrome operating systems are enrolled onto the Educ8 Group domain with internet safety filters being part of the enrollment.
 This provides learners safety when working online.
 School delivery staff are trained on the software annually to ensure they understand the systems in place, how to manage them effectively.